Akshay-Seth/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.

 ## Final Product